Axel Norén

-Axel Vilhelm Lindberg Norén (born 4 April 1999) is a Swedish footballer who plays as a defender for Allsvenskan club Mjällby AIF and the Sweden national team.
+Axel Vilhelm Lindberg Norén (born 4 April 1999) is a Swedish footballer who plays as a centre-back for Allsvenskan club Mjällby AIF and the Sweden national team.

 Club career

-Following spells in Mjällby AIF and Gefle IF he moved to Falkenbergs FF in the summer of 2020 and made his Allsvenskan debut in September.
+Following spells with Mjällby AIF and Gefle IF, Norén moved to Falkenbergs FF in the summer of 2020 and made his Allsvenskan debut in September.
 Following two straight relegations from the 2020 Allsvenskan and the 2021 Superettan, he experienced two straight promotions with GAIS, from the 2022 Ettan and the 2023 Superettan.

-In the summer of 2024 he was approached by Eredivisie team Almere City.
+In the summer of 2024, he was approached by Eredivisie team Almere City.

 International career

-In June 2025 Norén was selected for the senior Sweden squad for friendly matches against Hungary and Algeria on 6 and 10 June 2025, respectively.
+In June 2025, Norén was selected for the senior Sweden squad for friendly matches against Hungary and Algeria on 6 and 10 June 2025, respectively.